karyiteh/ChoreMate/README.md

     ![ChoreMate App Icon](http://gdurl.com/4FV5)

 ### Known Bugs
+1. When a task/payment/charge is created and the user is redirected back to the corresponding tabs, it is possible that duplicates of tasks/housemate balances are displayed.
+If that happens, reload the tab and the correct tasks/housemate balances will be displayed.
-1. On the rare occasion that a housemate's avatar is not updated in the "Payments" tab when the housemate has recently updated their avatar, re-upload the new user avatar by following the steps included in "Update User Avatar" use case to fix the bug.
+2. On the rare occasion that a housemate's avatar is not updated in the "Payments" tab when the housemate has recently updated their avatar, re-upload the new user avatar by following the steps included in "Update User Avatar" use case to fix the bug.